mubasher24/Hostel-Management-system-laravel/README.md

 5. Migrate the database: `php artisan migrate`
 6. Seed the database (if needed): `php artisan db:seed`
 7. Start the development server: `php artisan serve`
+8. Don't forget to add database and it name env file: